Skyemou5/Knowledge-Garden/content/notes/3D-Modeling/Houdini/Banking Curves in Houdini.md

 ![[notes/attachments/Pasted image 20221021180749.png]]
 In the resample node there are two things we need to do.
-1. Tread polygons as *Subdivision Curves*
+1. Treat polygons as *Subdivision Curves*
 2. Change the tangent attribute from *tangentu* to *N* (Normal)
 ![[notes/attachments/Pasted image 20221021180949.png]]
 Now that that is setup.
 Drop down an [Attribute Wrangle](https://www.sidefx.com/docs/houdini/nodes/sop/attribwrangle) node.